zjruff/pycnet-audio/docs/index.rst

 		Inventory the audio files and write the information to a CSV file.

 	``rename``
 		Standardize filenames to the format expected by the program, consisting of a prefix (either supplied by the user or based on the directory structure) and the date and time when the recording began.
+If the filename already contains a timestamp in YYYYMMDD_HHMMSS format, that timestamp will be retained.
+If not, pycnet will create a timestamp for each file based on the file's last modification time.

 	``combine``
 		Combine processing output files (class score files, .wav file inventory files, detection summary files, review files, and processing log files) from several target directories.
 (This will be done automatically in ``batch_process`` mode if you include the ``-m`` flag; see below.)